cavigna/cavigna/README.md

 <h3 align="center">BookFinder</h3>

 <p>

 This is an app that I bulit for searching and storing books.
-It uses Goolge Books API for searching books by title or author, and NY Times  API for a list of bestsellers with she posibility of storing your favorite books in a database for offline conections(with images in room db).
+It uses <a href = "https://developers.google.com/books">Google Books API</a> for searching books by title or author, and <a href = "https://developer.nytimes.com/docs/books-product/1/overview ">NY Times API</a> for a list of bestsellers with she posibility of storing your favorite books in a database for offline conections(with images in room db).
 </p>

 Link to Repo: [Book App](https://github.com/cavigna/BooksApp/tree/UI)